Farmers helping the environment

 The Conservation Reserve Program (CRP) is a voluntary program for farmers where land is taken out of agricultural production.
 This land is then left to grow naturally without any type of crop being planted on it.
 The purpose of CRP is to allow land to build up soil, increase productivity and decrease topsoil erosion.
 By protecting these areas, wildlife such as birds are able to populate an area and increase the diversity.
 Native species of plants can also establish themselves in these fields.

 There are many farmland preservation programs across the United States, and these programs provide the opportunity to ensure that farmers will own the land for centuries to come.
 It is becoming increasingly important to protect farmland because many new houses and shopping malls are being built on land that was once farmed.
 If farms are not preserved, the land could be lost to buildings forever, and people would lose a vital source of food.
-Pennsylvania Farmland Preservation is one group that is helping to preserve farmland across the state.
-Pennsylvania is currently the leader in the nation for the number of farms and acres permanently preserved for agricultural production.
-Currently, 4,229 farms and 457,537 acres have been preserved just in Pennsylvania.
+The Maryland Agricultural Land Preservation Foundation was created in 1977 within the Department of Agriculture.
+This foundation is one of the first programs in the nation dedicated to the purchase of agricultural lands for preservation from further development of woodlands or farmland.
+By the end of 2015, some 296,682 acres on 2,187 properties have been preserved at a cost of $662.4 million.

 Using less resources and developing new ideas of how to manage the resources on a farm has become one way for farmers to help protect the land.
-Farmers are also using moderation when it comes to putting nutrients on the land.
-Farmers realize that putting too much pesticide, insecticide and fertilizer on a field does not help the crops and also can harm the environment.
+Farmers are also using moderation when it comes to applying nutrients to the land.
+Farmers realize that putting too much pesticide, insecticide, or fertilizer on a field does not help the crops, but instead harms the environment.
 New methods of application have been developed for farmers to decrease their impact on the land.

 Farmers are able to decrease the use of pesticides and herbicides on their farm by implementing Integrated Pest Management (IPM).
 The basis for IPM is to use different forms of pest control instead of just using pesticides.
 IPM takes into account the lifecycle of the pest and uses the weaknesses in the cycle to decrease the number of pests.
 This can include such things as crop rotation, which helps to break up the lifecycle of a pest.
 Pests may only eat a certain type of plant, so if a farmer introduces a new type of plant, the pest may no longer have a food source.